 Kazoo HR employee recognition and rewards programs help to keep dispersed teams together.
 Their employee recognition and rewards programs celebrate teams and tie their work to company culture and goals.
 These Kazoo programs are visible throughout a company and help boost engagement.

-It is tempting to ‘subcontract’ various aspects of employee recognition to software and apps.
+It is tempting to ‘subcontract’ to mobile apps for recognizing employees.
 However, one of the key factors in employee recognition is the ‘people factor.’
 Most workers want their recognition to be live and in person, not delivered via impersonal social media systems and gamification, etc.

 In a Gallup workplace survey, employees were asked to recall who gave them their most meaningful and memorable recognition: “The data revealed the most memorable recognition comes most often from an employee’s manager (28%), followed by a high-level leader or CEO (24%), the manager’s manager (12%), a customer (10%) and peers (9%).”
 Around 17% of employees cited “other” as the source of their most memorable recognition, which presumably included software and apps, a comparatively low proportion.

 A review conducted by Gartner in 2015 (“Technology Overview for Employee Recognition and Rewards Software” – access by subscription) found the use of software systems including apps can be relevant to mid-size organizations of 500+ employees.
-The platforms “should be used to complement – not replace – the annual merit increase, incentive/bonus award and promotion management processes…” The Gartner report noted the drawbacks of using software systems:
+The platforms “should be used to complement – not replace – the annual merit increase, incentive/bonus award and promotion management processes…” The Gartner report noted the drawbacks of using software systems.
+Be mindful of these:

 “Gamification” has become considered by some people as a form of recognition, but what most people call “gamification” is actually what experts call “pointsification” or “badgification” – the addition of things like leaderboards, badges and a competitive or acquisitive element into software.
 The key point is that there is no real substitute for direct human interaction in employee recognition.
 Employees understand that.
 Here are the responses from employees in the Globoforce “Spring 2014 Workforce Mood Tracker” survey: